What is problem gambling?

 From the National Council on Problem Gambling:

 Problem gambling includes all gambling behavior patterns that compromise, disrupt or damage personal, family or vocational pursuits.
-The essential features are increasing preoccupation with gambling, a need to bet more money more frequently, restlessness or irritability when attempting to stop, “chasing” losses, and loss of control manifested by continuation of the gambling behavior in spite of mounting, serious, negative consequences.
+The essential features are increasing preoccupation with gambling, a need to bet more money more frequently, restlessness or irritability when attempting to stop, “chasing” losses, and loss of control manifested the continuation of gambling behavior in spite of mounting, serious, negative consequences.
 In extreme cases, problem gambling can result in financial ruin, legal problems, loss of career and family, or even suicide.

 Are problem gamblers usually addicted to other things too?